Away With The Steiners

 Sometimes it’s worth a taxi or Uber into town to be dropped off.

-Not only is it above average costs for the daily budget as a traveller; it is expensive to enter the country (see above section about visas) unless you are a Gulf country citizen or resident worker.
-But there are different options for food and drinks (like a supermarket or finding a smaller non-chain restaurant) that can help to budget for your trip…
+Not only is it above average costs for the daily budget as a traveller.
+But it is expensive to enter the country (see above section about visas) unless you are a Gulf country citizen or resident worker.

 This green and yellow logo for mini/supermarkets are everywhere throughout the country.